NAPPLSKKU/rat_singularity/README.md

 ```
 and wait for scons to finish compiling.
 If everything worked an there were no error messages, you can take a well deserved sip of what ever beverage you prefer and move to the next step.

-As and additional step, we convert the image from sandbox (where you can interact with the folder) to a more space efficient image in the singularity format via
+As an additional step, we convert the image from sandbox (where you can interact with the folder) to a more space efficient image in the singularity format via

-`sudo singularity build sl7_rat.img sl7_rat`
+`sudo singularity build sl7_rat.sif sl7_rat`

 ## Running jsns2-rat using Singularity
 To run RAT using your singularity container is quite easy.
 If you are not already in the singularity container shell, run

-`singularity shell sl7_rat.img`
+`singularity shell sl7_rat.sif`

 to get into it.